haseebshaik00/ChessGuide/README.md

 # ChessGuide

-Guide to popular openings &amp; your real-time companion for best moves!
+A Guide to popular chess openings | A real-time recommendation tool for best moves!